Rc-Cookie/calculator/README.md

  - Set the variable '`scientific`' to something other than `0` to enable scientific notation output
  - Set the variable '`exit`' to a desired value to set the exit code of the program, exit with `\exit`

+The API to parse math expressions can also be used without the calculator.

 ---

 Currently requires Java 18 with flag `--enable-preview`.
-Switch pattern matching is pretty convenient :)
+Switch pattern matching is pretty convenient for this kind of stuff :)

 For executing on Windows, you should first set the console charset to Windows-1512 for ² and similar to work.
 Then, start the program with the additional flag `-Dfile.encoding=windows-1512`.
 For conveniance, you may create a cmd file: